 Your education and immersion in Norwegian culture doesn't have to be just based in the classroom, either.
-When I wanted to learn more about the Vikings, I literally just caught a bus to the Viking Ship Museum.
+When I wanted to learn more about the Vikings, I caught a bus to the Viking Ship Museum.
 There are outstanding museums aplenty across Norway which can help enrich your experience.
-Also, as with language, the Norwegians I met really appreciated the time I put into learning about their homeland.
+Also, as with language, the Norwegians I met appreciated the time I put into learning about their homeland.

 Get Out and Explore Norway

-I got so caught up in the rush of flying to see the big cities of Europe, that, at times, I didn't focus enough on Norway itself.
-I've never actually stopped traveling since I lived in Norway; now I've visited cities like Budapest, Vienna, and Prague multiple times.
+I got so caught up in the rush of flying to see the big cities of Europe that, at times, I didn't focus enough on Norway itself.
+I've never actually stopped traveling since I lived in Norway; now, I've visited cities like Budapest, Vienna, and Prague multiple times.
 I wish I could say the same for cities like Bergen or Kristiansand.

-Top Cities to Study to Study in Norway
+Top Study Abroad Cities in Norway

-There's absolutely nothing wrong with studying abroad in the great cities and well-trodden countries of Europe.
+There's absolutely nothing wrong with studying abroad in the great cities and well-trodden countries throughout Europe.
 However, there's also value in spending time in a quaint Scandinavian town or city that is almost sure to have access via the metro system to a ski hill (in the case of Oslo) or, at the very least, a place where you can learn to appreciate the outdoors and empty your mind of worry (in the case of every other city).

 Norway has no shortage of intriguing university cities, but which one is right for you?

 Lastly, Oslo has no shortage of concerts rolling through the city from a reputable array of artists.
-Cities farther north certainly have their own charm and appeal, but you're not quite as likely to get the big names in music to make the journey up.
+Cities farther north certainly have their charm and appeal, but you're not quite as likely to get the big names in music to make the journey up.

 Bergen is in part known for its enterprise in shipping and oil, but, naturally, that's not what makes it a perfect university city.
-When I lived in Oslo, I had a slew of friends who lived in Bergen, and they loved what an outdoorsy city it was in all seasons.
+When I lived in Oslo, I had a slew of friends who lived in Bergen, and they loved what an outdoorsy town it was in all seasons.
 Bergen is widely referred to as the "city among seven mountains," so you can imagine what sort of opportunities there are for those who love to be in nature, especially hikers.

-Beyond just nature, Bergen happens to stunning, which makes it a photographer's paradise, especially since aerial views aren't hard to come by thanks to the nearby mountains.
+Beyond just nature, Bergen happens to be stunning, which makes it a photographer's paradise, especially since aerial views aren't hard to come by thanks to the nearby mountains.

 If Oslo is a bit too big, but you still want to attend a school in a sizeable city, Bergen is a good bet!

-When I was attending school in Oslo, I had friends who were studying in Tromsø, and they constantly stressed that, while it didn't have all the bells and whistles of Oslo, studying in Tromsø felt like a once in a lifetime opportunity.
+When I was attending school in Oslo, I had friends studying in Tromsø, and they constantly stressed that, while it didn't have all the bells and whistles of Oslo, studying in Tromsø felt like a once in a lifetime opportunity.
 I'll also tell you that while the northern lights were shining bright in Tromsø, I was more than a little jealous.

-It's been an important city for quite sometime, and as such, it's a great place to be if you're someone who loves history.
+It's been an important city for quite some time, and as such, it's a great place to be if you're someone who loves history.
 Nidaros Cathedral, for example, is an 11th-century gothic cathedral that many in Norway feel is one of the countries most beautiful.